 - It might cause damage or distress to a ‘third party’

-Another interesting point is the policy that details of any investigation into an unsolved crime should remain confidential until the ‘hypothetical suspect’ reaches the age of 85 (assuming he or she is at least 16 at the time of the offence).
-This explains why the date of 2050 is chosen in the Jack the Stripper case, as the report is dated September 1965.
+Another interesting point is the policy that details of any investigation into an unsolved crime should remain confidential until the ‘hypothetical suspect’ reaches the age of 85.
+This could explain why the date of 2050 is chosen in the Jack the Stripper case, as the report is dated September 1965.

 The full response is: